|

 In order to appropriately determine value, the following factors need to be considered:

-Again, a Chartered Financial Analyst, like Bill McGinnis, is specifically trained to gather, assess and weigh these factors.
+Again, a Chartered Financial Analyst is specifically trained to gather, assess and weigh these factors.

 There are many books which detail the different "standard" approaches to valuation.
 However, what is often missed is a solid understanding of the strengths and weaknesses of each different approach.